 That was the first-gen story.
 A lot has changed.

-The Pixel Buds Pro 2 Update (Years Later)
+The Pixel Buds Pro 2 Review (Updated Years Later)

 Fast forward to now.
 The first-gen Pixel Buds are long gone from Google’s lineup, and I’ve been living with the Google Pixel Buds Pro 2 since they came out.
 Completely different product, completely different experience.
-Here’s how my take has evolved.
+Here’s my full pixel buds pro 2 review.

 Real Noise Cancellation (Finally)